sarthak255/Desktop-Virtual-Assistant-jarvis/README.md

     ```

 ## Contact
-For further assistance, please contact the project maintainers at `support@jarvisassistant.com`.
+For further assistance, please contact the project maintainers at `sarthakgoel62@gmail.com` or `yushgoel2004@gmail.com`.